SombrAbsol/GameYob-3DS/README.md

 # GameYob-3DS
-3DS port of GameYob, a [Super] Game Boy [Color] emulator for the Nintendo DS
+This is an archive of the GameYob 3DS port from Steveice10.
+Created by Drenn1, GameYob is a [Super] Game Boy [Color] emulator for the Nintendo [3]DS